Tekgnome-svg/CFMoto-675/README.md

-# 🏍️ CFMoto 675SS Maintenance Templates
+# 🏍️ CFMoto 675SS Maintenance Templates & Guides

 Welcome to the **CFMoto 675SS Maintenance Templates** repository — your one-stop resource for tracking and managing your 675SS motorcycle’s health and service intervals.
 Whether you're breaking in a brand-new ride or staying on top of long-term maintenance, these templates are designed to help you do it *right*.